mbentley/docker-apt-cacher-ng/README.md

 * `latest-arm64`, `trixie-amd64`
 * `bookworm-amd64`
 * `bookworm-arm64`
+* `bullseye-amd64`
+* `bullseye-arm64`

 ### Date Specific Tags

-The `latest`, `trixie`, and `bookworm` tags also have unique manifests that are generated daily.
+The `latest`, `trixie`, `bookworm`, and `bullseye` tags also have unique manifests that are generated daily.
 These are in the format `<tag>-YYYYMMDD` (e.g. - `latest-20220215`) and can be viewed on [Docker Hub](https://hub.docker.com/repository/docker/mbentley/apt-cacher-ng/tags?page=1&ordering=last_updated&name=latest-20).
 Each one of these tags will be generated daily and is essentially a point in time snapshot of the `latest` tag's manifest that you can pin to if you wish.
 Please note that these tags will remain available on Docker Hub for __6 months__ and will not receive security fixes.
 You will need to update to newer tags as they are published in order to get updated images.
-If you do not care about specific image digests to pin to, I would suggest just using the `latest`, `trixie`, or `bookworm` tags.
+If you do not care about specific image digests to pin to, I would suggest just using the `latest`, `trixie`, `bookworm`, or `bullseye` tags.

 ## Example usage